reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

     > **Tip**: If the schema takes a while to load, just refresh the browser page.

-1. Clicking on **Model** allows you to view the relationships between different tables within the data warehouse.
+1. Clicking on **Model** view allows you to view the relationships between different tables within the data warehouse.

 1. When you right-click on the relationship between **FactSalesOrder** and **DimCustomer** and access its properties, you're essentially examining how these two tables are linked together.
 This relationship defines how data from these tables can be combined or related when querying or visualizing in Power BI.